tc39/proposal-smart-pipelines/readme.md

      for the smart pipe operator.
 They are **deferred** to [other, future proposals][possible future extensions to the topic concept].

-10. **Visual distinguishability**: [TO DO]
+10. **Visual distinguishability**: Another important aspect of code readability is the visual distinguishability of [TO DO]

-11. **Visual terseness**: JavaScript code also often becomes becomes more visually terse and less cluttered.
+11. **Visual terseness**: It is a good thing if new syntax could make much JavaScript code more visually terse and less cluttered.
 The example above demonstrates how many parentheses would become unnecessary with pipelines.

     Terseness may be optimized in other ways, in balance with Goals 4 and 5.
-In particular, unary function/constructor calls are a very frequent type of expression.
-That is why certain [tacit or point-free styles][tacit programming] of functional programming dramatically optimize the ergonomics of these cases.
+In particular, unary function/constructor calls are a frequent type of expression.
+That is why certain [tacit or point-free styles][tacit programming] of functional programming are used: they can dramatically reduce the verbosity of unary function calls.

     It is the hope of this proposal’s authors that its [smart body syntax][] reaches a good balance between this Goal and Goals 4 and 5, in the same